AndreasLouka/timeline_extraction/README.md

 2. If required download Stanford CoreNLP and update the abdolute path of the field 'stanfordcorenlp_loc' in code/cdeo_config.json
 3. Update the field 'root_dir' in code/cdeo_config.json with the corresponding abdolute path.
 4. Update variable config_json_loc in code/cdeo_config.py witht the absolute path to code/cdeo_config.json
 5. Follow instructions from https://github.com/biplab-iitb/practNLPTools to download practNLPTools.
 Place practNLPTools in the folder code/practnlptools.
 NOTE: the class Annotator is used from practNLPTools.
-The annotator object is being created using the following command: from practnlptools.tools import Annotator.
+The annotator object is being created using the following command: 'from practnlptools.tools import Annotator' .
+6. Install the python-levenshtein package.
+If you are using conda, run: conda install -c https://conda.anaconda.org/faircloth-lab python-levenshtein